dawndrums/dawndrums/README.md

 This work is licenced under GPL-3.0 Licence.

 ## Support [![Donate](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/dawndrums/donate)
-We use the contribtions to support us manufacture prototypes, maintain software and CI/CD infrastructure as well as developement costs for software and hardware.
+We use the contributions to support us manufacture prototypes, maintain software and CI/CD infrastructure as well as development costs for software and hardware.
 If you wish to have different means of payment, please reach out to contact@dawndrums.tn.